Frequently Asked Questions about CounselingQuestions to ask when interviewing counselors before you start working with one.

 It is always a good idea to verify the location – for those of us in Littleton, the actual city area of Littleton is large.
 When you search for Littleton, the search is going to tend towards the more central or downtown area.
 However, LifePaths’ main office is in an unincorporated area of Jefferson County so we are several miles from the central areas of Littleton.

 You may also find out that the counselor has more than one office.
-LifePaths also has a DTC/Centennial location and depending on how you find out about us, you may not know about that office and it may be more convenient for you.
+LifePaths also has a DTC/Centennial location, and two of our counselors see clients in Denver locations so depending on how you find out about us, you may not know about the other offices and one of them may be more convenient for you.